-NOTE: For years after 2004, visit the Social Security Administration's website at www.socialsecurity.gov/OACT to obtain new Social Security benefit amounts.
-To see a chart of full retirement ages (FRA) see www.socialsecurity.gov/retirechartred.htm.
+NOTE: For years after 2004, visit the SSA Automatic Increases web page to obtain new social security benefit amounts.
+To see a chart of full retirement ages (FRA) see the Retirement Planner page.

 Survivors

 For family members to receive benefits upon a worker's death, the worker must have earned one social security credit for each year beginning in 1951 (or since age 21, whichever is later) and a minimum of six credits.
 Family members may also qualify for benefits if the worker earned six credits in the three years prior to death.
 The number of credits a person needs for survivors to be eligible for benefits increases each year until the worker reaches age 62, up to a maximum of 40 credits.